adorsys/didcomm-mediator-rs/README.md

   * Ensure that you have the latest version of Rust and Cargo installed.
   * CHeck for any missing dependencies using `cargo check`.

-  2. Runtime Errors:
-  * Ensure that the configuration file is valid and that all required fields are present.
-  * Ensure the mediator service is running and accessible.

-### Solutons
- Check the missing dependencies

-### Configuration Errors:
- * Double-check configuration files for typos or missing entries.
- * Refer to the crate-specific documentation for required configuration settings.

 ## Examples
 ### Sending a DIDComm Message
  1. Start the mediator service: